sukykaur/AzureBlueprintDW/overview.md

 A SQL load balancer manages SQL traffic, ensuring high performance.
 All virtual machines in this reference architecture deploy in an availability set with SQL Server instances configured in an AlwaysOn availability group for high-availability and disaster-recovery capabilities.

 This data warehouse reference architecture also includes an Active Directory (AD) tier for identity management.
-The Active Directory subnet deployed in this reference architecture enables easy adoption under a larger AD forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
+The Active Directory subnet enables easy adoption under a larger AD forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
 Azure Active Directory (AAD) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
 Azure Services such as Key Vault also interact with AAD.
 All virtual machines are domain-joined to the Active Directory tier and use Active Directory group policies to enforce security and compliance configurations at the operating system level.

 A virtual machine serves as a management jumpbox (bastion host), providing a secure connection for administrators to access deployed resources.
 The data loads into the staging area through this management jumpbox. **Azure recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**